-The Italian Competition Authority has opened several cartel investigations in the pharmaceutical sector, resulting in the imposition of fines (Case I701 - Vendita al Dettaglio di Prodotti Cosmetici of 15 December 2010, Case I623 - Prezzi del Latte per L'Infanzia of 12 October 2005, Case I337 - Bracco-BYK Gulden Italia-Farmades-Nycomed Amersham Sorin-Schering of 23 November 2000; Case I331 - Servier Italia-Istituto Farmaco Biologico Stroder of 1 July 1999; Case I332 - BYK Gulden Italia-Istituto Gentili of 25 February 1999; Case I333 - Istituto Gentili-Merck Sharp & Dohme - Neopharmed-Sigma-Tau Industrie Farmaceutiche Riunite-Mediolanum Farmaceutici of 25 February 1999).
+The Italian Competition Authority has opened several cartel investigations in the pharmaceutical sector, resulting in the imposition of fines (Case I701 - Vendita al Dettaglio di Prodotti Cosmetici of 15 December 2010, Case I623 - Prezzi del Latte per L'Infanzia of 12 October 2005, Case I337 - Bracco-BYK Gulden Italia-Farmades-Nycomed Amersham Sorin-Schering of 23 November 2000; Case 1331 - Servier Italia-Istituto Farmaco Biologico Stroder of 1 July 1999; Case I332 - BYK Gulden Italia-Istituto Gentili of 25 February 1999; Case I333 - Istituto Gentili-Merck Sharp & Dohme - Neopharmed-Sigma-Tau Industrie Farmaceutiche Riunite- Mediolanum Farmaceutici of 25 February 1999).
 The most recent cartel investigation (Case I701 - Vendita al Dettaglio di Prodotti Cosmetici), concerning cosmetic products, involved 19 parties including several pharmaceutical companies and resulted in a total fine of €81 million.
 In a judgment of 13 March 2012, the Regional Administrative Court of Lazio partially annulled the decision of the Italian Competition Authority ordering the Authority to re-determine the fine.
+With decisions dated 2 August 2012, 9 September 2012 and 28 November 2012, the Italian Competition Authority re-determined the fines on the basis of the Administrative Court's judgment.

-21 To what extent are technology licensing agreements considered anticompetitive?
+21 To what extent are technology licensing agreements considered anti-competitive?

-Technology licensing agreements are covered by the EU Block Exemption Regulation 772/2004 on the application of article 81(3) of the EC Treaty to certain categories of technology transfer agreements, provided that the market shares of the parties to such an agreement do not exceed certain thresholds (20 per cent combined if the licensor and licensee are competitors, or 30 per cent each if they are not competitors), and that the agreement does not include hardcore restrictions.
+Technology licensing agreements are covered by the EU Block Exemption Regulation 772/2004 on the application of article 81(3) of the EC Treaty to certain categories of technology transfer agreements, provided that the market shares of the parties to such an agreement do not exceed certain thresholds (20 per cent combined if the licensor and licensee are competitors, or 30 per cent each if they are not competitors), and that the agreement does not include hard-core restrictions.
 This regulation is directly applicable in Italy.